-Vinh is situated in the north central coast of Vietnam and is considered the economic and cultural center of the area.
+Vinh is situated on the north-central coast of Vietnam and is considered the economic and cultural center of the area.
 It’s also the most populous city in this region with an approximate number of nearly 500,000 occupants.
 In 2008, the city was upgraded to a Grade-I city with 16 urban and 9 suburban communes.

 Throughout history, Vinh was considered one of the major centers for rebellious and revolutionary activities.
 The place and its surrounding cities are also home to several important people in the history of Vietnam like Phan Boi Chau, Nguyen Du, Nguyen Thi Minh Khai, Tran Trong Kim, and Ho Chi Minh.

-Pu Mat National Park – It’s 120 km away from Vinh but many people might be interested in going since it’s considered one the “largest and well-preserved parks” in Vietnam.
+While Pu Mat National Park is located 120 km away from Vinh, many people might be interested in going since it’s considered one the “largest and well-preserved parks” in Vietnam.
 There are many companies that offer tours to the national park which include guides that communicate well in English.

 Hotels and lodging:

 - Read about the best 5-star hotels in Vinh and Nghe An.

 Sunflower Festival – This festival starts late in December and lasts until early in January when the sunflowers are in full bloom.
 It aims to attract many tourists and to provide income for many locals.